Same-day or next-day? Transparent time-dependent shipment pricing for e-fulfillment: Introduction

+To address these concerns, we focus on a more practical and customer-focused alternative that has already seen some adoption: transparent time-dependent shipment options and corresponding fees that depend only on the remaining time until the next shipment deadline.
+These shipment options and fees are consistent each day and can be easily communicated on the ordering platform.
+Hence, any change in shipment options or fees is immediately visible and predictable to customers.
+Such a transparent time-dependent shipment policy is operationally relevant, simple to communicate, and perceived as predictable and fair.
+It thus provides a transparent alternative to opaque dynamic pricing, while still offering a lever to align customer demand with operational capacity.

-In this paper, we analyze such time-dependent shipment options and shipment fees for e-commerce fulfillment centers.
-We do so in the context of products for which the shipment options and shipment fees mostly influence the consumer's decision to choose same-day or next-day shipment, and not so much the actual decision to buy the specific product.
-This makes sense when companies expect little competition or when \um{customers} are loyal to the specific products and/or companies.
-For these settings, we study the potential of time-dependent shipment options and fees in managing the distribution of customers demanding same-day or next-day shipment.
-When e-commerce companies operate such time-dependent shipment policies, they need to decide for each moment in time which shipment options they offer as well as the fees that correspond with these shipment options.
-We study precisely these decisions.
-Because of its practical appeal, we focus on so-called cutoff-based shipment options under which we offer same-day and next-day shipment to all customers placing their orders until a certain \um{cutoff point}; customers ordering after the \um{cutoff point} will then only be offered next-day shipment \citep{Mohring2022}.
-Given the \um{cutoff point} decision, shipment fees need to be set for each moment in time.
-Thus, the following interrelated questions arise: \begin{enumerate} \item Cutoff-based shipment options: Until what moment in time should same-day shipment still be offered to customers? \item \md{Shipment fees: How much should the shipment fees be?} \item \md{Differentiated fees: When and how should the shipment fees be adapted over time?} \end{enumerate}
+In this paper, we study this transparent time-dependent shipment policy for online retailers.
+We do so in the context of products for which the shipment options and shipment fees mostly affect the customer's decision to choose same-day or next-day shipment, and not so much the actual decision to buy the specific product.
+This makes sense when companies expect little competition or when customers are loyal to the specific products and/or companies.
+For these settings, we explore how a transparent time-dependent shipment policy can effectively distribute customer demand between same-day and next-day shipment.
+Our study focuses on cutoff-based shipment options, where all orders placed before a specific cutoff point are eligible for same-day shipment, while orders placed after this point are only eligible for next-day shipment \citep{Mohring2022}.
+Given the cutoff point decision, fees for same-day and next-day shipment need to be set for each moment in time.
+Consequently, a transparent time-dependent shipment policy raises the following interrelated questions: \begin{enumerate} \item[(1)] Cutoff point: Until what moment in time should same-day shipment be offered to customers? \item[(2)] \md{Shipment fees: How much should the shipment fees be?} \item[(3)] \md{Differentiated fees: When and how should the shipment fees be adapted over time?} \end{enumerate}